shopwareDowntown/downtown/README.md

 Explaining how to use a UI is easier done via video, so here is a tutorial video on how to configure organisations and merchants:

 [![Youtube: Portal tutorial video](.github/downtown_video_teaser.png?raw=true "Youtube: Portal tutorial video")](https://www.youtube.com/watch?v=7-FxZwOmtv0)

+### Payments

+#### Mollie Plugin
+Mollie is the selected payment provider for downtown.
+If you want to enable these payment methods, please install and activate the Mollie plugin.
+Then activate required payment methods and assign it to your sales channel.

+#### Enable Payment Methods for Merchants
+If you sign is as merchant you'll have access to a new payments tab in your account data.
+Here you can set your molli API keys and test modes.

+In addition to this, you can select what payments of your assigned sales channel should be enabled for your merchant.
+Only payment methods that are valid for the sales channel and are enabled in here will be shown during the checkout.

 # Contributing